gitnew2018/My-OpenPeriscope/README.md

 ### Features added in my version

 * New broadcasts after refresh are highlited (marked in code as /* drkchange0 */)
-* Now thumbnail previews open in new window(drkchange1)
+* Now thumbnail previews of replays open in new window(drkchange1)
 * Download button changes(drkchange2)
 * You can select users who's braodcasts will be recorded(drkchange3)
 * New video downloader based on Node.js.
 It's more reliable imho(drkchange4 and whole downloaderNode.js file)